 The “What I Wish I Knew” series of articles is a service of CPNP’s Resident and New Practitioner Committee.
 Articles are intended to provide advice from experts for students, residents, and new practitioners.
 Articles are not intended to provide in-depth disease state or pharmacotherapy information nor replace any peer-reviewed educational materials.
 We hope you benefit from this “field guide” discussing approaches to unique problems and situations.

-Sadie Roestenburg, PharmD, BCPS
+Sadie Roestenburg, PharmD, BCPP

 George E. Wahlen Department of Veterans Affairs Medical Center